cllmthvlln/The-Base-Network/README.md

 Base is widely considered one of the fastest-growing Layer 2 ecosystems.
 Limitless design reduces liquidation risk, making participation easier for non-professional traders.
 Gaming is emerging as a strong category due to low fees and fast transactions.
+The Base Network uniquely combines DeFi, AI, social, NFTs, and culture in one cohesive space.